The monodromy pairing for logarithmic 1-motifs: Logarithmic -motifs

-We show first that the underlying torsor of $E$ over $A$ is trivial.
-By proper base change, this assertion can be verified after base change to the geometric points of $A$.
-We can therefore assume that $S$ is the spectrum of an algebraically closed field, in which case $A$ is regular and $Z$ is a discrete abelian group.
-The underlying $Z$-torsor of $E$ is therefore trivial by \cite[Proposition~5.1]{sga7-VIII}.
+Since $Z$ and $\pi_0(E/S)$ are both \'etale sheaves over $S$, it is sufficient to check this on the geometric fibers over $S$.
+We are therefore reduced to the situation where $S$ is the spectrum of an algebraically closed field, in which case $G$ is regular and $Z$ is a discrete abelian group.
+The underlying $Z$-torsor of $E$ is therefore trivial \cite[Proposition~5.1]{sga7-VIII}, and $Z \to \pi_0(G \times Z)$ is therefore an isomorphism. \end{proof}